-- 1278.
-Regulation 479 provides that a PCBU who is unsure whether work to be carried out is asbestos-related work to either assume that asbestos is present or ensure a sample is analysed to determine if asbestos is present. - 1279.
-The maximum penalty for contravening regulation 479 is \$6 000 for an individual and \$30 000 for a body corporate.
+- 1286.
+Regulation 479 requires that a PCBU who is unsure whether work to be carried out is asbestos-related work either assume that asbestos is present or ensure a sample is analysed to determine if asbestos is present. - 1287.
+The maximum penalty for contravening regulation 479 is the tier E monetary penalty.